shafiul-nobe/ERC-721-Prize-Smart-Contract/README.md

     PRIVATE_KEY=<the private key which will be used for deploying the smart contract.
 This account will be providing the deployment gas fee cost>
     NETWORK=<the network name to which this smart contract will be deployed (mainnet, rinkeby)>
     ```
-- Deploy smart contract in rinkeby we need to run the following command
+- Deploy smart contract in goerli we need to run the following command
 	````
-		yarn deploy:contract:rinkeby
+		yarn deploy:contract:goerli
 	````
 - Deploy smart contract in main net we need to run the following command
 	````